sendzen-io/AWS-Cognito-WhatsApp-OTP-Authentication/README.md

 ### Shared Frontend Approach

-**Key Innovation**: The frontend is shared between different backend implementations.
-You only need to:
+**Note**: The frontend works with any backend implementation.
+You need to:
 1. Deploy your chosen backend (Node.js or C#)
 2. Update frontend environment variables with backend outputs
 3. Run the frontend - it works with any backend!